Skip to Content

 Use artificial sources of light

-Artificial sources of light such as grow lights can effectively supplement the natural light that your jade plant has access to.
+Artificial light sources such as grow lights can effectively supplement the natural light your jade plant has access to.
 Essentially, such lights act as possible alternatives to sunlight, especially during winter, and the winter season is characterized by little or no sunlight, which affects the plant’s growth.

 All you need to do is switch on the artificial lights and keep them close to where your jade plants are.
 Even with little or no natural lighting, your plants will still have access to adequate lighting, thanks to your glow and other artificial lights.